 The EIA’s natural gas consumption forecasts

-The EIA forecasts that industrial consumption will increase by 6.6% and 2.1% in 2015 and 2016, respectively.
-This is due to new industrial projects coming on line, predominantly in the fertilizer and chemical sectors.
+Industrial consumption is forecasted to increase by 5.6% and 1.9% in 2015 and 2016, respectively.
+The increase is due to new industrial projects coming online—predominantly in the fertilizer and chemical sectors.

 Demand from the residential and commercial sectors is projected to decline in 2015 and 2016.